ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 These functions are all tested, at the level of the Python wrapper, using pytest whereas they are tested, while running OASIS, by the examples.
-All these tests cans be executed by the command described in section 2.3.
+All these tests can be executed by the command described in section 2.3.